 It is important to understand the difference between a severe weather watch versus a warning.
 Either can be issued by the National Weather Service (NWS) for a specific amount of time and designated area when atmospheric conditions are ripe for the development of a possible thunderstorm and/or tornado.

-A warning indicates a severe thunderstorm and/or tornado has been spotted or is indicated on the NWS radar.
+A warning indicates a severe thunderstorm with dangerous conditions and/or tornado has been spotted or is indicated on the NWS radar.
 All those within the designated warning area should take cover immediately and remain there until the danger passes.
-The city of Frisco will activate the Outdoor Warning Sirens when severe weather, such as a tornado, threatens the community.
+The City of Frisco will activate the Outdoor Warning Sirens when severe weather, such as: hail of 1.25 inches or larger, winds of 70 mph or greater or a tornado threatens the community.
 If severe weather is approaching Frisco and the warning sirens are heard, seek shelter immediately and monitor TV and radio for further instructions.

 What to Do in the Case of a Tornado